 Here is another view of the lowest limb from a distance.
 There is a nice clump of moss growing on the side.

 This is what happen to Mapou after Hurricane Noel came through.
 I was so sad for him.
-(I have decided it is a male tree)
+(I have decided it is a male tree) He really is old.
+Guess he just couldn't hold up any longer.
+The rest of him is still standing strong.

 Some fancy braid work done by the little sister of our housekeeper.
 She is only 13, but very creative.